-Here at Supply we sweat blood, forget loved ones’ birthdays and neglect our houseplants in the service of good design.
+Here at Supply we sweat blood, forget loved ones’ birthdays and neglect our houseplants in the service of good design and digital.
 Our studio is home to a slightly odd bunch of avid design junkies, dedicated developers and passionate copywriters – with highly organised account managers to keep us right-brainers in line.
 And all our various molecules have huddled closer to each other for just one reason – to create totally awesome work for our clients.
 We don’t do work just to win awards.
 Though sometimes we do anyway, and well, that’s just gravy.
-But our meat, potatoes and Yorkshire pudding is in cooking up luscious design and interactive goodies that make you look bloody fantastic.
+But our meat, potatoes and Yorkshire pudding is in cooking up luscious design and digital goodies that make you look bloody fantastic.
 We build strong, long-term relationships with everyone we work with, and almost all of those are platonic...

 "It’s great working in a real theatre, you know.
 Because I used to work in the clubs, where they’d throw fruit at you.
 Still in the cans."